Hevingham History, Family Crest & Coats of Arms

-England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
-The Saxon word "Ham" meant village', and the Old Norse word "Hami" similarly referred to 'homestead'.
-It is the suffix ham that leads one to believe that Hevingham was originally a habitation name.
+The Hevingham surname is most likely taken from the name of a village in England called Hevingham, near the city of Norwich in Norfolk county, but there are other towns of similar names in England.
+The Saxon word "Ham" meant "village," and the Old Norse word "Hami" similarly referred to "homestead."
+It is the suffix -ham that leads one to believe that Hevingham was originally a habitation name.

 Early Origins of the Hevingham family

 The surname Hevingham was first found in Norfolk at Hevingham, a village and civil parish in the union of Aylsham, hundred of South Erpingham.
 The first record of the place name was found in the Domesday Book of 1086 when it was listed as Heuincham and literally meant "homestead of the family or followers of a man called Hefa," from the Old English personal name + "-inga" + "ham."